Last Updated: May 28th, 2019

-To add a checklist to a card, you simply click the Checklist button to the right of the card, type a title for your checklist, then click the green Add button (hidden in this screenshot, but can’t miss on screen):
+To add a checklist to a card, simply click the Checklist button to the right of the card, type a title for your checklist, then click the green Add button (hidden in this screenshot, but you can’t miss it on the screen):

 This is a big reason some organizations prefer to use full task management systems like Asana or Basecamp for their task management.
 There are, of course, pluses and minuses to any organization system.
 I prefer the plus of simplicity and color-coded-sticky-note process to the robust micromanaged detailing of other task management systems.

 Now we’re getting into the calendar part of this editorial calendar!